outmoded/hapijs.com/lib/tutorials/en_US/testing.md

 start();
 ```
-What we've created here is a way of starting the server normally by calling its start function in our entry-point, and exposing a port for external HTTP traffic, but we've also got a module which doesn't do anything by default, which we can use in our tests.
+What you've created here is a way of starting the server normally by calling its start function in our entry-point, and exposing a port for external HTTP traffic, but you've also got a module which doesn't do anything by default, which you can use in our tests.

 ## <a name="writingTest" /> Writing a Route Test

-In this example we'll use [lab](https://github.com/hapijs/lab), but the same method can be used for any testing tool such as [Mocha](https://mochajs.org/), [Jest](https://jestjs.io/), [Tap](https://www.node-tap.org/), [Ava](https://github.com/avajs) etc.
+In this example you'll use [lab](https://github.com/hapijs/lab), but the same method can be used for any testing tool such as [Mocha](https://mochajs.org/), [Jest](https://jestjs.io/), [Tap](https://www.node-tap.org/), [Ava](https://github.com/avajs) etc.

 By default, `lab` loads all the '*.js' files inside the local `test` directory and executes the tests found.
 To use different directories or files, pass the file or directories as arguments: